dubhater/vapoursynth-sangnom/README.md

     *   range: 0 ...
 128
     *   note: the value of previous plane will be used if you don't specify it.
     *   note: in AviSynth SangNom2, the default is aa=[48, 0, 0]

 ***
-*   algo: the algorithm which to use
-    *   default: 0 (int)
-    *   0: the orignal one which compute the same result as AVISynth SangNom2
-    *   1: the modified one which should be more accurate but much slower on performance

-***
 *   planes: planes which are processed